New York Diaries: Hudson

 This is the coolest ice cream shop I think I have ever visited.
 If you have a dairy allergy or if you are vegan this place, is what you have been dreaming about.

 So many times ice cream shops make vegan flavors an afterthought by typically only offering one sorbet option.
-I loved that she made all the vegan flavors just as appealing as the dairy ones.
+I loved that she made all the vegan flavors as appealing as the dairy ones.

 Here make their ice cream with either Keifer or Kombucha.
 So it's not only delicious but it also helps to produce good gut microbes.